rclancey/constitution/Composition-of-the-Judiciary.md

-~~The judiciary primarily composed of local court districts and judges, who oversee civil and criminal trials.
-In any trial court proceeding, all parties have the right to have an impartial jury of their peers as finders of fact.
-The role of the judge is to assemble an impartial jury, instruct the jury as to how the law is to be applied, manage the evidence and testimony presented to the jury, as provided by law, and to ensure that all parties abide by procedures set forth by Parliament.
-A single court should have several judges, but each case should be randomly assigned to a single judge.~~
+The judiciary is primarily composed of local district courts and judges, who oversee civil and criminal trials.
+Similarly, administrative courts handle the sorts of legal business that don't require a jury to adjudicate the facts, but do require judicial oversight and approval.

-Courts of appeal, as the name would suggest, handle appeals to the rulings of trial and administrative court judges, and jury verdicts.
-They may reverse (or uphold) applications of law by judges, and may only reverse findings of fact by juries when doing so would grant relief to a defendant in a criminal proceeding.
-A single appeals court is to be made up fifteen judges, but all appeals originate with a randomly assigned panel of three judges.
-Any time this panel is not unanimous in its decision, the losing party is entitled to an en banc hearing from the entire appeals court.
+Above the trial and administrative courts, sit courts of appeal.
+As the name would suggest, these courts handle appeals oo the rulings of trial and administrative court judges, and jury verdicts.
+They may reverse (or uphold) applications of law by judges.
+In order to uphold the notion that a person should not face criminal prosecution for the same offense more than once, and the notion that it is better to let a thousand guilty people go free than to wrongly imprison a single innocent, the appeals court may only reverse findings of fact by juries when doing so would grant relief to a defendant in a criminal proceeding.

 The Supreme Court is the final court of appeal.
 The Supreme Court may also review acts of Parliament for compliance with the requirements of this Constitution.
 The threshold for striking down acts of Parliament should be somewhat higher than for standard for regular judicial matters.
 In the event that the court nullifies an act of Parliament, Parliament must have the opportunity to overrule the court's decision.